EvanDaley/whisper-cli-automations/README.md

 The code in this repository is public domain.

 ## Usage

+First, make sure you're preferred microphone is set as the default in Mac "Sound Input".

 After setting up the environment and packages, you can start the app with
 ```